crisboot/oc-training-template/README.md

-# oc-training-template
+# Openshift Training Template

-Openshift Training Template
+Use this template to follow up with openshift trainnings